pdnelson/Rock-Band-4-Tier-Maker/readme.md

 - Warning appears if the "Sys" directory cannot be found
 - Warning appears if the fonts cannot be found (but allows the user to continue using the program)
 - Warning appears if the view settings cannot be found (but allows the user to continue using the program, just doesn't save)
-- Labels now resize properly if the user pastes a bunch of text in a textbos
+- Labels now resize properly if the user pastes a bunch of text in a textbox